CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 A unified **Agent State** object that:

-- Stores all intermediate and final outputs
+- Stores all intermediate and final outputs.
 - Ensures agents read/write consistently typed values
 - Serves as the communication backbone across all agents